kevin-mau/qualifier/README.md

 # *Loan Qualifier Application*
 ---
-### This fintech tool written in python analyzes a rate sheet along with the borrower's information, then returns the bank loans that the borrower can qualify for.
+### This fintech tool written in python analyzes a rate sheet of banks alongside with the borrower's loan information, then returns the bank loans that the borrower can qualify for.
 ### The Loan Qualifier Application is a command line application where the borrower will enter their information and can choose to receive a CSV output of their qualified loans.
 ---
 ## Technologies: